 Folk-pop crooner Duff Ferguson is a familiar face around the Los Angeles roots rock scene, having rode in crap tour vans, recorded alongside, jammed with, photographed, danced with the wives of and bought PBRs for most everybody in 20 years of California music.
 These days you’ll find him performing alone on a vintage parlor guitar, singing lovely songs of loss, loose songs of love and portraits of life drawn from the many characters he’s met in a lifetime of traveling America’s dustier corners.

-COMING SUMMER 2017: MY STORY IS THE SAME, the new record from Duff Ferguson… hear advance tracks here.
+New for 2018: MY STORY IS THE SAME, the new record from Duff Ferguson… hear advance tracks here.

 Duff was born in New York City to a family of classical musicians and raised in rural New Jersey.
 As the son of a choir director, he sang spirituals in church but bought rock and pop records with his allowance.
 After discovering an old Yamaha student guitar in the attic, he developed his own guitar technique simply because he didn’t know anyone who played guitar and there was no Internet.